-Of the 21,000 miles of roadway in Connecticut, 82% are maintained by local municipal agencies.
-In 2014, 64% of roadway departure fatal crashes and 24% of roadway departure Type A (incapacitating) injury crashes occurred on local roadways.
-To make significant progress in reducing the number of crashes, serious injuries, and fatalities in Connecticut, the safety along local roadways needs to improve.
+Of the 45,000 public road lane miles in Connecticut, 35,000 or 78% are maintained by local municipal agencies.
+Yearly, approximately 50% of fatal and serious injury crashes occur on these local roadways.
+To make significant progress in reducing the number of serious injuries and fatalities in Connecticut, the safety along local roadways needs to improve.

 The Connecticut Safety Circuit Rider (SCR) program is designed to provide safety-related information, training, and direct technical assistance to agencies responsible for local roadway safety.

 The SCR program is available at no cost to all municipalities in Connecticut.
-Some initiatives include:
+Services provided through the program include:

 For more information contact: